Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_calendar_sync/guide.en-gb.md

 ---
-title: "Synchronize a CalDAV Zimbra calendar in an application"
+title: "How to synchronize a CalDAV Zimbra calendar in an application"
 excerpt: "Find out how to add a Zimbra calendar to an application via the CalDAV protocol"
 updated: 2025-01-13
 ---